-Thank you for choosing the Sydney Institute of Traditional Chinese Medicine (SITCM) for your course of study.
-On behalf of SITCM I welcome new and returning students.
+Thank you for your interest in choosing the Sydney Institute of Traditional Chinese Medicine (SITCM) for your education.
+On behalf of SITCM, I warmly welcome you to our learning community.

-SITCM was established in 1984 to educate, promote and unlock the power of TCM through the delivery of quality accredited education.
-Throughout its long history SITCM has contributed significantly to the informed and ethical practice of Chinese medicine.
+SITCM was established in 1984 to educate, promote and unlock the power of TCM by delivering quality accredited education.
+Throughout its long history, SITCM has contributed significantly to Chinese medicine's informed and ethical practice.

-In 2012 SITCM was registered as a higher education provider and commenced delivery of a four-year Bachelor degree in the discipline of traditional Chinese medicine (TCM).
-The Bachelor of Traditional Chinese Medicine provides a comprehensive foundation in the theory and practice of TCM including acupuncture, Chinese herbal medicine, Chinese herbal dispensing, biomedical sciences, and the role of a professional Chinese medicine practitioner in the Australian healthcare.
+In 2012 SITCM was registered as a higher education provider and commenced delivery of a four-year Bachelor's degree in traditional Chinese medicine (TCM).
+The Bachelor of Traditional Chinese Medicine provides a comprehensive foundation in the theory and practice of TCM, including acupuncture, Chinese herbal medicine, Chinese herbal dispensing, biomedical sciences, and a professional Chinese medicine practitioner's role in Australian healthcare.

-The Bachelor of Traditional Chinese Medicine has an exceptionally strong focus on clinical practice to ensure that graduates are fully equipped to practice as a qualified, professional and ethical TCM practitioner in acupuncture, Chinese herbal medicine and herbal dispensary within the framework of the national healthcare system.
+The Bachelor of Traditional Chinese Medicine focuses on clinical practice to ensure that graduates are fully equipped to practice as qualified, professional and ethical TCM practitioners in acupuncture, Chinese herbal medicine and herbal dispensary within the framework of the national healthcare system.

-I take this opportunity to wish you every success with your undergraduate studies and I sincerely hope that your time at SITCM is both rewarding and enjoyable.
+I take this opportunity to wish you every success with your undergraduate studies, and I sincerely hope that your time at SITCM is both rewarding and enjoyable.